NZV8 (magazine)

 NZV8 is a monthly automotive magazine and website that focuses on V8 cars, car clubs and the related culture predominantly in New Zealand, but also Australia and the United States.

 The magazine's readership was 96,000 in 2011.
 It was the third automotive magazine to be published by Parkside Media, the other two being NZ Performance Car and NZ Classic Car.
 NZV8s offices are in Grey Lynn, Auckland, New Zealand.

+Tagline

 The magazine's tagline was originally Feel the power.
 It was changed in issue 32 (January 2008) to NZ's top circuit, strip and street machines.